 What is NoMachine

-NoMachine version 4.0 has many key features.
-When you connected to NoMachine-enabled computer, you can work with any content such as documents, music, videos, as if you were in front of your computer.
-You can also have the same desktop environment from where ever you are connected.
+NoMachine version 8.0 has many key features.
+When you connect to a NoMachine-enabled computer, you can work with any content such as documents, music, or videos, as if you were in front of your computer.
+You can also have the same desktop environment from wherever you are connected.

-For more detail features, you can visit NoMachine website.
+For more detailed features, you can visit the NoMachine website.

 Scenario’s

-Since the advantage of NX protocol is speed, you may see these scenario’s works.
-Working remotely for mobile workers with full desktop experience Implement thin-client scenario to reduce PC procurement cost.
-Users can work with a low – spec PC but gain full desktop experience.
+Since the advantage of NX protocol is speed, you may see these scenarios work.
+Working remotely for mobile workers with full desktop experience Implement thin-client scenarios to reduce PC procurement costs.
+Users can work with a low-spec PC but gain a full desktop experience.

-For those who ever used version 3.5, they will find that version 4.0 provide only a single file.
-It simplifies installation process since you only need to download one single file.
-NoMachine supports Linux, Windows, Mac OS X and even Android.
+It simplifies the installation process since you only need to download one single file.
+NoMachine supports Linux, Windows, Mac OS X, and even Android.

 On 32-Bit Systems